 As David’s experience and career journey show us, hiring people with a disability using a tailored methodology can be far better for business than using traditional recruitment methods.

 “These days I’m working on something that has an excellent purpose to it, and work with candidates that just don’t get a go through mainstream recruitment – and they are just awesome candidates,” Mr Smith said.

 “They’ve all got unique strengths, and it’s just about trying to work out what their strengths are and using a more appropriate process.”

 Take the first step to a more diverse workplace today.
-Learn more about employment of people with disability and how simples steps could transform your business here.
+Learn more about employment of people with disability and how simple steps could transform your business.